Critical section: Critical sections in data structures

 In parallel programming, the code is divided into threads.
 The read-write conflicting variables are split between threads and each thread has a copy of them.
-Data structures like linked lists, trees, hash tables etc. have data variables that are linked and cannot be split between threads and hence implementing parallelism is very difficult.
-To improve the efficiency of implementing data structures multiple operations like insertion, deletion, search need to be executed in parallel.
+Data structures such as linked lists, trees, and hash tables have data variables that are linked and cannot be split between threads; hence, implementing parallelism is very difficult.
+To improve the efficiency of implementing data structures, multiple operations such as insertion, deletion, and search can be executed in parallel.
 While performing these operations, there may be scenarios where the same element is being searched by one thread and is being deleted by another.
 In such cases, the output may be erroneous.
-The thread searching the element may have a hit, whereas the other thread may delete it just after that time.
+The thread searching the element may have a hit, whereas the other thread may subsequently delete it.
 These scenarios will cause issues in the program running by providing false data.
-To prevent this, one method is that the entire data-structure can be kept under critical section so that only one operation is handled at a time.
+To prevent this, one method is to keep the entire data structure under critical section so that only one operation is handled at a time.
 Another method is locking the node in use under critical section, so that other operations do not use the same node.
 Using critical section, thus, ensures that the code provides expected outputs.

 Critical sections in relation to peripherals

 Critical sections also occur in code which manipulates external peripherals, such as I/O devices.
-The registers of a peripheral must be programmed with certain values in a certain sequence; if two or more processes control a device simultaneously, incorrect behavior will ensue: neither process will have the device in the state which it requires.
+The registers of a peripheral must be programmed with certain values in a certain sequence.
+If two or more processes control a device simultaneously, neither process will have the device in the state it requires and incorrect behavior will ensue.

-When a complex unit of information must be produced on an output device by issuing multiple output operations, exclusive access is required so that another process doesn't corrupt the datum by interleaving its own bits of output.
+When a complex unit of information must be produced on an output device by issuing multiple output operations, exclusive access is required so that another process does not corrupt the datum by interleaving its own bits of output.

-In the input direction, exclusive access is required when reading a complex datum via multiple separate input operations, to prevent another process from consuming some of the pieces, causing corruption.
+In the input direction, exclusive access is required when reading a complex datum via multiple separate input operations.
+This prevents another process from consuming some of the pieces, causing corruption.

-Storage devices provide a form of memory; the concept of critical sections is equally relevant in the same manner as it is to shared data structures in main memory.
+Storage devices provide a form of memory.
+The concept of critical sections is equally relevant to storage devices as to shared data structures in main memory.
 A process which performs multiple access or update operations on a file is executing a critical section that must be guarded with an appropriate file locking mechanism.